Chaklader/Publications/README.md

     5. Print out all books and magazines with all their details sorted by `title`.
        This sort should be done for books and magazines together.

-    ### Optional tasks

-    > **Hint:** Optional means optional.

-    1. Write Unit tests for one or more methods.
+    6. Write Unit tests for one or more methods.

-    2. Implement an interactive user interface for one or more of the main tasks mentioned above.
+    7. Implement an interactive user interface for one or more of the main tasks mentioned above.
        This could be done by a website, on the console, etc.

-    3. Add a book and a magazine to the data structure of your software and export it to a new CSV files.
+    8. Add a book and a magazine to the data structure of your software and export it to a new CSV files.